Richie Hebner: Pirates and Cubs

 Despite having never played the outfield in his professional career, Hebner was used in right field to fill in for an ailing Dave Parker.
 On September 14, Hebner and Bill Madlock both connected for grand slam home runs in the same game against the Chicago Cubs.
 It was the 31st time this occurred in major league history.

 Hebner remained in a part-time role with the Pirates through the 1983 season, after which he signed with the Chicago Cubs as a free agent.
 Used primarily as a pinch hitter, and occasionally filling in at first and third, he played a valuable role for the team that reached the postseason for the first time since 1945.
-He returned to that role with the Cubs in 1985, and was among the league leaders in pinch hits before ending the season in an 0 for 22 slump.
+He returned to that role with the Cubs in 1985, and was among the league leaders in pinch hits before ending the season in a 0 for 22 slump.
 He still led the majors with twelve pinch-hit RBIs.

 When his contract was up, the Montreal Expos sought Hebner, but he re-signed with the Cubs.
 Following a poor spring, he was released.
 Rather than try to catch on with the Expos or any other team, he retired.